GRISONRF/apache-kafka-studies/README.md

 Run the command `docker ps` to see if the Kafka containers are up and running.<br>

 6- Start producing and consuming messages:<br>
-Now that Kafka is up and running, you can start producing and consuming messages.<br>
+Now that Kafka is up and running, you can start producing and consuming messages by following the steps provided under `resources`.<br>

 7- Shutdown and remove the setup: <br>
 When you're finished, execute this command in the same directory:<br>
 `docker-compose -f kafka-single-node.yml down`.<br>

-That's it!
-With these steps, you should be able to set up and run this Kafka project on your local machine.
+## Usage
+This project provides a step-by-step guide on how to use Kafka, including creating and managing Kafka topics, producing and consuming messages, and configuring consumer groups.
+It's a great resource for beginners like me, who want to learn about Kafka's core concepts and use them in their projects.